donaldboulton/publiuslogic/src/pages/blog/netlify-cms-test.md

 title: Netlify CMS
 slug: Netlify CMS
 date: 2019-03-22T03:36:27.484Z
-cover: /img/Octocat.png
+cover: /img/netlify-cms.jpg
 tags:
   - Netlify CMS
 meta_title: Netlify CMS
 meta_description: Netlify CMS backend for editing data and site pages
 ---

-Netlify CMS.
-Is using a custom build for styling.
+## Netlify CMS

-## Static + content management = ♥
+Static + content management = ♥

-    Netlify CMS is Always the latest GitHub repo pull, with my custom webpack hashed build.
+Netlify CMS is Always the latest GitHub repo pull, with my custom Webpack hashed build.
 My custom dark build of the Netlify Identity Widget is used on the Gatsby frontend and in my git-gateway back-end.

 Get the speed, security, and scalability of a static site, while still providing a convenient editing interface for content.

 An integrated part of your Git workflow
 Content is stored in your Git repository along side your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.

 ### An extensible CMS built on React